Thomas/Central Avenue station

-Thomas/Central Avenue (also known as Midtown Phoenix) is a light rail station on Valley Metro Rail in Phoenix, Arizona, United States.
-It is the seventh stop southbound and the twenty-second stop northbound on the initial 20 mile starter line.
+Thomas/Central Avenue station, also known as Midtown Phoenix, is a light rail station on the B Line of the Valley Metro Rail system in Phoenix, Arizona, United States.
 The station is north of Thomas Road, and it can be accessed from both Thomas Road, at the south, and Catalina Drive, two blocks to the north.
 Catalina Drive is the south-boundary street for Park Central Mall.